 Festivals and critics always boost would-be Oscar players.
 Netflix acquired at Sundance rookie director Rebecca Hall’s black-and-white Harlem drama “Passing” (November 10, Metascore 84), centered on the relationship between a couple (Tessa Thompson and Andre Holland) and a Black woman (Ruth Negga) passing for white.

-Gaining serious traction on the fall circuit are Reinaldo Marcus Green’s sports saga about the Williams sisters, starring Will Smith as their father (“King Richard”); Oscar-nominated Jane Campion’s “The Power of the Dog” (December 24, Netflix), the Venice director-winning western about a Montana rancher (Benedict Cumberbatch) in conflict with his brother (Jesse Plemons); Joe Wright’s period musical “Cyrano” (December 25, MGM), which stars Peter Dinklage, Haley Bennett, and Ben Mendelsohn; and Oscar-nominated multi-hyphenate Kenneth Branagh’s ’60s Northern Ireland drama “Belfast” (November 12, Focus), starring Jamie Dornan as a man caught up in The Troubles.
+Gaining serious traction on the fall circuit are Reinaldo Marcus Green’s sports saga about the Williams sisters, starring Will Smith as their father (“King Richard”); Oscar-nominated Jane Campion’s “The Power of the Dog” (December 24, Netflix), the Venice director-winning western about a Montana rancher (Benedict Cumberbatch) in conflict with his brother (Jesse Plemons); Joe Wright’s period musical “Cyrano” (December 25, MGM), which stars Peter Dinklage, Haley Bennett, and Ben Mendelsohn; and Oscar-nominated multi-hyphenate Kenneth Branagh’s ’60s Northern Ireland drama “Belfast” (November 12, Focus), starring Jamie Dornan and Caitriona Balfe as a couple caught up in The Troubles.

 Many stars are doing double duty in this crowded year.
 Chalamet boasts three potential movies in the Best Picture race: Besides “Dune” there’s Wes Anderson’s Francophile anthology “The French Dispatch.”
 In 2015, Anderson’s “The Grand Budapest Hotel” scored nine Oscar nominations and won four tech Oscars; this Cannes premiere is also likely to play well with the crafts.